 The day has arrived… Your child has achieved one more life milestone: attaining his/her driver’s license.
 Now that he/she is licensed and eager to hit the road, unfortunately, this means one of two things: purchasing another car or adding him/her to the existing car insurance policy.
 Car insurance policies are not made the same for everyone.
 For those who are younger and/or inexperienced, car insurance providers deem them as riskier than mature, seasoned drivers.

 With COE prices on the rise, now might not be the best time to purchase another car.
 Hence, the only option is to re-look your existing car insurance and choose a policy that’s inclusive of young, inexperienced drivers.
-Price aside (more on that later), there are a few other criteria to consider:

 We round up the car insurance plans specially designed for young or new drivers in this article.